xav335/iconeo/wp-content/plugins/wp-fastest-cache/readme.txt

 7. Block caching for post and pages (TinyMCE)
 8. Clean cached files via admin toolbar easly
 9. Exclude page
+10. CDN

 == Changelog ==

+= 0.8.5.1 =
+* <strong>[FEATURE]</strong> to add MaxCDN
+* to remove comments from inline js
+* to fix trim() issue
+* to be compatible with Leaflet Maps Marker

+= 0.8.5.0 =
+* to prevent combine js file which is added by WP Socializer
+* to make ruleForWpContent() pasive
+* refactoring of inlineToScript()
+* <strong>[FEATURE]</strong> Romanian has been added

+= 0.8.4.9 =
+* <strong>[FEATURE]</strong> to be compatible with WP Mobile Edition
+* to prevent from sql injection attacks (Kacper Szurek)
+* to prevent using Head Cleaner

+= 0.8.4.8 =
+* to show .htaccess rules if not writeable
+* not to comment out Facebook js
+* not to comment out document.createElement('script')
+* not to minify and combine style and js codes in noscript tag

+= 0.8.4.7 =
+* to update Portuguese language
+* to make compatible with Google Adsense plugin
+* to add user-agent of Samsung S5, LG and HTC

+= 0.8.4.6 =
+* to add popup warning modal for premium download
+* to remove mobile cache after update post

+= 0.8.4.5 =
+* wpfcNOT is visible only for admins
+* to prevent creating cache for POST request
+* to fix issue of converting inline js to internal file

 = 0.8.4.4 =
 * to fix inline css issue